Blockstream/satellite/doc/antenna-pointing.md

    rotation scale on the LNB or the LNB mounting bracket.
 4. Set the azimuth angle to the value obtained from the aiming tool.

+> Note: if using an [offset dish
+> antenna](https://en.wikipedia.org/wiki/Offset_dish_antenna) (the most common
+> dish type in Ku band), make sure to subtract the dish offset angle from the
+> nominal elevation.
+You can check the offset angle in the dish
+> specifications.
+For example, if the nominal elevation angle at your location
+> is 20°, and your offset reflector has an offset angle of 25°, the resulting
+> elevation becomes -5°.
+In this case, it will appear that the reflector is
+> pointing down to the ground.
+In reality, however, the dish will be tilted
+> correctly to receive the low-elevation signal at the offset focal point.

-Initially, you can leave the screws that control the azimuth angle slightly loose so that you can adjust the azimuth for pointing.
+At this stage, you can leave the screws that control the azimuth angle slightly loose so that you can adjust the azimuth for pointing.
 You can do the same for elevation and polarization.
 Nevertheless, the azimuth is typically easier to sweep as an initial pointing attempt.